Will the next Prime Minister be good for the planet?

 So far this year, we’ve taken the government to court over the inadequacy of 2 of its climate strategies (and won).
 We’ve helped local groups secure key changes to minerals plans through our work on planning regulations and grassroots activism.
 And we’ve been hard at work forging relationships across the political spectrum to sure up support for our efforts to stop new coal mines and prevent further funding of fossil fuels.

-Irrespective of who the Prime Minister is, or whether the party in power is Labour, Green, Lib Dems or Tory, we’re committed to holding our leaders to account over the plans and promises that impact our planet.
+Irrespective of who the prime minister is, or whether the party in power is Labour, Green, Liberal Democrats or Conservative, we’re committed to holding our leaders to account over the plans and promises that impact our planet.